2022 Women's U17 finals fixtures and results: Spain, France and Germany into semi-finals

 Article summary

-Spain, France and holders Germany are through to the semi-finals with a game to spare after Friday's action.
+Spain, France and holders Germany are through to the semi-finals, with the Netherlands meeting Denmark on Monday for the last spot.

 Article top media content